 - Learn new e-commerce languages, platforms, and 3rd party integrations

 There are many skills that you must develop and or hone to land some decent freelance projects.
-Ecommerce is the trade of things online, and you must develop your skill-set to utilise your talent effectively and to make good money in the field.
+Ecommerce is the trade of things online, and you must develop your skill-set to utilize your talent effectively and to make good money in the field.

 Some of the skills you need to master include: